Guarantees for Real Robotic Systems: Unifying Formal Controller Synthesis and Reachset-Conformant Identification: Preliminaries and Problem Statement

-The advantage of zonotopes as a set-representation is that they scale well to high dimensions.
-In addition, algebraic operations are closed-form, i.e., the result of an operation involving zonotopes is again a zonotope.
-In the following definitions, we define its generator-space and halfspace representation, as well as the algebraic operations.
-We denote sets in calligraphic letters (e.g., $\mathcal{A}$), matrices with upper case letters (e.g., $A$), vectors by $\vec{\cdot}$, and scalar values by lower case letters (e.g., $a$).
-The $n$-dimensional identity matrix is denoted by $I_n$.

-\begin{definition}[Zonotope: generator-space representation \cite{Althoff2010a}] A zonotope $\mathcal{Z}$ is defined by a center $\vec{c}$; a generator matrix $G$, where $\alpha^{(h)}\vec{g}^{(h)}$ is its $h$-th column; and $\alpha^{(h)}>0$, which is a scaling factor determining the length of each generator:
+We denote sets using calligraphic letters (e.g., $\mathcal{A}$), matrices using upper case letters (e.g., $A$), vectors using $\vec{\cdot}$, and scalar values using lower case letters (e.g., $a$).
+To represent sets, we mainly use zonotopes. \begin{definition}[Zonotope] A zonotope $\mathcal{Z}$ is defined by a center $\vec{c}$ and a generator matrix $G$ of proper dimension, where $\vec{g}^{(h)}$ is its $h$-th column: